MBengochea/Stairway-to-success/README.md

 # 🎵 Stairway to Success — Spotify Data Analysis

+Business Idea
+Emerging artists and bands find it hard to make a breakthrough because:
+They lack data-driven insights into what makes a competitive song.
+They often rely solely on intuition or personal taste, or seek the advice of costly industry gatekeepers.
+Platforms like Spotify reward certain patterns (genre, length, release strategy and playlisting) that most newcomers do not fully understand.
+Our company aims to solve this problem by analysing trends in popular Spotify songs and translating them into actionable recommendations for newcomers.

+Target customers
+Independent musicians and bands
+Small labels and artist managers
+Music schools and academies that support new talent

 ## 📊 Project Overview
 A data-driven exploration of the top 50 global music tracks using SQL and Python.
 This project uncovers genre trends, energy levels, and popularity metrics to support emerging artists with actionable insights.